Mubiquo/mplatform-sdk-ios/README.md

-# mplatform-sdk-ios
+# MPlatform SDK for iOS
-MPlatform iOS SDK
+Add the SDK to your project with CocoaPods